Skan90/python-advancing-in-object-oriented-programming/README.md

 # Python Course: Advancing in Object-Oriented Programming

-This repository contains the materials for the "Python: Advancing in Object-Oriented Programming" course offered by Alura.
+This repository contains the materials for the [Python: Advancing in Object-Oriented Programming](https://www.alura.com.br/curso-online-python-3-avancando-orientacao-objetos) course offered by Alura.

 ## Course Overview